 - Concept Tests for active learning in class.

 - Carl Lira uses the LON-CAPA course management system which facilitates instructor sharing of randomized homework problems.
 Students report that using the LON-CAPA system helps them identify misunderstandings much more quickly than traditional homework, and sharing numerical answers is no help since the problems are numerically randomized for each student.
+An overview of Lira's homework is available click here.
 All of Lira's LON-CAPA problem statements are shared with the network users.
 If you would like to join the LON-CAPA, you can see how it works at testdrive.loncapa.org (View the Tutorials).
-Carl Lira is a contributor to the author and course manuals.
-A demonstration of the how a LON-CAPA problem is delivered.
-Overview showing more detail on how randomization can be used and how shared resouces can be configured.
+Carl Lira is a contributor to the author and course manuals but has no financial interest in project.
+Overview showing detail on how randomization can be used and how shared resouces can be configured.
 Note that course hosting cost is reasonable for individual instructors; your university does not need to run a LON-CAPA server, click here.

 - Continuing Education Including Thermodynamics (internet delivery) - Michigan State University Course - Foundations in Chemical Engineering I